Moduli of surfaces in $\mathbb{P}^3$: Classification

-As in the case of solutions of $\PP^2$-type, we can relate two weighted projective spaces of sum-type that are one mutation apart.
+As in the case of solutions of $\PP^2$-type, we can relate two weighted projective spaces of $Q$-type that are one mutation apart.

-\begin{proposition} Given two weighted projective spaces that are solutions of sum-type one mutation apart, there is a two-parameter $\Q$-Gorenstein family connecting them and each are $\mathbb{Q}$-Gorenstein deformations of a common smoothing. \end{proposition}
+\begin{proposition} Given two weighted projective spaces that are solutions of $Q$-type one mutation apart, there is a two-parameter $\Q$-Gorenstein family connecting them and each are $\mathbb{Q}$-Gorenstein deformations of a common smoothing. \end{proposition}

 \begin{proof} Let $(a,b,c,d)$ be the first solution and $(a,b,c',d') = (a,b,8ab-a-b-d,8ab-d)$ be the second.
 Without loss of generality, assume $d < d'$.
 First, because $d = a + b + c$, we have $8abc = (a + b + c)^2 = d^2$.
 Then, observe that $d(a+b) = d(d - c) = d^2 - dc = 8abc - dc = c(8ab-d) = cd'$, hence $a+b = \frac{cd'}{d}$, and similarly, $a+b = \frac{c'd}{d'}$.
 Using this relationship repeatedly, we can form the desired family.